alpenhase83/prtg-pagerduty/README.md

 `go build`

-### On the PRTG Core Server

-From an Adminstrator powershell session:
+Copy the built executable to the PRTG Core Server, and from an Adminstrator powershell session:

 `cp pagerduty.exe "C:\Program Files (x86)\PRTG Network Monitor\Notifications\EXE\"`